Hebe2/ANDIE/README.md

 ## Settings

-**LanguageChange:** If you'd like to switch the language, head to **Settings** it will drop down with the option of **English** or **German**.
+**Language Change:** If you'd like to switch the language, head to **Settings**.
+Hover your cursor over **Languages** and a submenu will appear with the option of **English** or **German**.
 Click your preferred language and a pop-up will appear letting you know you need to restart ANDIE for the change to take effect.
 Once you reopen ANDIE, the language will have changed.
 You can do the same thing to switch back anytime.

 ## Pop ups
 **Heads up:** If you try to export an image with transparency, a pop-up will appear saying "Unsupported Image type".